 At Western Carolina University, we have always been committed to providing high-quality, affordable education for anyone who wishes to pursue a degree.

 The State of North Carolina established the NC Promise Tuition Plan to increase access to a quality university education by reducing student costs.

-Through NC Promise, tuition for all undergraduate students at WCU has been reduced to $500 per fall and spring semesters for in-state students and $2,500 for out-of-state students.
+Through NC Promise, tuition for all undergraduate students at WCU has been reduced to $500 per fall, spring, and summer semesters for in-state students and $2,500 for out-of-state students.

 The State of North Carolina is supplementing this cost by matching dollar for dollar the difference between WCU's previous tuition and the NC Promise Tuition Plan cost so that students pay less.